 This is another question we get asked time and time again.
 How do you record the actual sound of your keyboard onto your computer?
 Many people get confused about the difference between making a MIDI connection from their keyboard and actually recording the sound

 If you do want to record the sound of your keyboard, then a MIDI connection will not do the job.
-A MIDI interface will transmit your control data (for example which notes you have played, how loudly you played them etc) then this information can be used to play software instruments on your computer.
+A MIDI interface will only transmit your performance data (for example which notes you have played, how loudly you played them etc) then this information can be used to play software instruments on your computer.
+It is not a recording of the sound!

 If you want to record the actual sound of your keyboard on your computer then you need to connect the line out (or headphone out if no line out) from your keyboard to your pc, mac or ipad.
-If you just have a standard soundcard and are looking for a cost effective and reasonable quality solution, then we recommend the Alesis LineLink.
-The LineLink will connect your keyboard straight to your USB port, bypassing your existing soundcard.
+If you just have a standard soundcard and are looking for a cost effective and reasonable quality solution, then for a small investment you could purchase the Alesis LineLink or equivalent line out-USB interface.
+The LineLink will connect your keyboard straight to your USB port, bypassing your existing soundcard and outputs studio quality stereo, 16-bit, 44.1 kHz digital audio.
 The LineLink will connect direct to your keyboard if you have left and right quarter inch mono jack outputs.
-If you only have one stereo output then if it is standard quarter inch jack you will need the Hosa YPP-117 Y-Cable or if you only have mini-jack output then you will want the Hosa YMP-137 Y-Cable instead.
+If you only have one stereo output you will also need to invest in a y-cable converter.

 image – M-Audio M-Track Two-Channel USB Audio/MIDI Interface + Ignite Software